List of Rutgers University people

 This is an enumeration of notable people affiliated with Rutgers University, including graduates of the undergraduate and graduate and professional programs at all three campuses, former students who did not graduate or receive their degree, presidents of the university, current and former professors, as well as members of the board of trustees and board of governors, and coaches affiliated with the university's athletic program.
 Also included are characters in works of fiction (books, films, television shows, et cetera) who have been mentioned or were depicted as having an affiliation with Rutgers, either as a student, alumnus, or member of the faculty.

 Some noted alumni and faculty may be also listed in the main Rutgers University article or in some of the affiliated articles.
 Individuals are sorted by category and alphabetized within each category.
-Default campus for listings is the New Brunswick campus, the systems' largest campus, with Camden and Newark campus affiliations noted in parenthesis.
+Default campus for listings is the New Brunswick campus, the system's largest campus, with Camden and Newark campus affiliations noted in parentheses.

 Presidents of Rutgers University

-Since 1785, twenty men have served as the institution's president, beginning with Jacob Rutsen Hardenbergh (1735–1790), a Dutch Reformed clergyman who was responsible for establishing the college.
+Since 1785, twenty two men have served as the institution's president, beginning with Jacob Rutsen Hardenbergh (1735–1790), a Dutch Reformed clergyman who was responsible for establishing the college.
 Before 1930, most of the university's presidents (eight of the twelve) were clergymen affiliated with Christian denominations in the Reformed tradition (either Dutch Reformed, Presbyterian, or German Reformed).
 Presidents Hasbrouck (1840–1850), Frelinghuysen (1850–1862), Gates (1882–1890), and Scott (1891–1906) were all laymen.
 Two presidents were alumni of Rutgers College: William H. S. Demarest (Class of 1883) and Philip Milledoler Brett (Class of 1892).
-The current president is Jonathan Holloway (born 1976).
-Holloway, a U.S. historian, is the first person of color to lead Rutgers University.
+The current president is William F. Tate IV.
+He succeeded Jonathan Holloway.
+Holloway, a U.S. historian, was the first person of color to lead Rutgers University.
 The president serves in an ex officio capacity as a presiding officer within the university's 59-member Board of Trustees and its eleven-member Board of Governors, and is appointed by these boards to oversee day-to-day operations of the university across its three campuses.
 He is charged with implementing board policies with the help and advice of senior administrators and other members of the university community."
 The president is responsible only to those two governing boards—there is no oversight by state officials.
 Frequently, the president also occupies a professorship in his academic discipline and engages in instructing students.